 - Have an agenda that includes conference goals and participants' expectations. - Think about the time zones of participants when scheduling. - Consider the impact of comments volume (based on the number of participants) with the available time. - Send all participants the dial-in number and pass-codes if needed.
 With international groups, be clear if the number is cost-free. - Distribute supporting documents or files before the beginning of the conference call. - Take care in advance of the call controls.
-If the leader controls the start/stop of the call and may have to leave early, have a second person with leader privileges in order to avoid call interruptions. - Greet everyone once online and use the "clock" method for the introduction of each aining, exchange of expertise, knowledge participant.
-Je systems, open to the world, critical thinking, real residents
+If the leader controls the start/stop of the call and may have to leave early, have a second person with leader privileges in order to avoid call interruptions. - Greet everyone once online and use the "clock" method for the introduction of each participant. ems, open to the world, critical ity development, knowledge, interr